Role

 Context

-Searching "autism and ADHD resources" on Google primarily yields resources for parents of neurodivergent children & teens instead of neurodivergent people themselves seeking resources.
-Neurodivergent people themselves — particularly adults — are largely on their own.
+Searching autism and ADHD resources on Google primarily yields resources for parents of neurodivergent children & teens.
+Neurodivergent people themselves are largely on their own.

-This trend has been influenced by major organizations focusing on neurodiversity, most notably Autism Speaks.
-They frequently depict neurodivergence as a childhood problem — "a disease that needs to be cured" early on in childhood or else they will be “lost cause” in life.
-As a result, many of these orgs primarily serve families of neurodivergent children (particularly parents; e.g. so-called "autism moms").
+Major neurodiversity orgs (e.g. Autism Speaks) frequently depict neurodivergence as a childhood problem — "a disease that needs to be cured" early on in childhood or else they will be “lost cause”.

 Research